-For the year ended 31 December 2021, the Group's selling and distribution expenses increased to approximately RMB2,511,000 from RMB1,753,000, representing an increase of approximately 43%.
-This is mainly due to increase in transportation cost.
+For the year ended 31 December 2022, the Group's selling and distribution expenses increased to approximately RMB3,301,000 from RMB2,511,000, representing an increase of approximately 32%.
+This was mainly due to the increase in salaries and depreciation during the year.